-SIGNIFICANT GOVERNANCE ISSUES: There were no significant issues identified within the Governance process to warrant inclusion in the 2013-14 Annual Governance Statement.
+SIGNIFICANT GOVERNANCE ISSUES: There were no significant issues identified within the Governance process to warrant inclusion in the 2014-15 Annual Governance Statement.
+The Council's external auditors did not identify any significant risks for consideration within their 2014-15 audit plan.

-EMERGING GOVERNANCE ISSUES: The following issue is not highlighted as a current control or risk concern, but included to highlight the Council's awareness of emerging issues through its proactive and holistic approach to governance:
+EMERGING GOVERNANCE ISSUES: The following issues are not highlighted as current control or risk concerns, but included to highlight the Council's awareness of emerging issues through its proactive and holistic approach to governance:

-• External Economy - the Council remains susceptible to, but vigilant for, the external risks posed by the volatile economic climate and the uncertain political climate.
-Despite ongoing pressures and squeezes on costs, income streams and funding, effective planning has resulted in the Council's 2014-15 budget having no significant reductions in service.
+• External Economy - the Council remains susceptible to, but vigilant for, the external risks posed by the uncertain economic and political climate.
+Despite ongoing pressures and squeezes on costs, income streams and funding, effective planning has resulted in the Council's 2015-16 budget having no significant reductions in service.

 The Council has a strong track record in maintaining a sound financial position through effective Medium Term Financial Planning.
-The Council is well placed to deal with the ongoing economic uncertainty and squeezes on its income and funding streams.
+The Council is well placed to deal with the ongoing pressure on income and funding streams.

-Nevertheless, the Council faces a significantly challenging period to maintain its historic solid financial position.
+Nevertheless, the Council faces a significantly challenging period to maintain its historic solid financial and governance position.
 Plans have been developed outlining the Council's priorities, however, the challenge remains to deliver the action required to maintain its financial standing.